Kismuz/btgym/README.md

    get_info(), is_done() and set_datalines() methods.
     - One can always 'go deeper' and override init() and next() methods for desired Cerebro engine behaviour, including order execution logic, etc.
-2. Instantiate Cerbro, add Startegy, backtrader Analyzers and Observers (if needed).
+2. Instantiate Cerbro, add BTgymStrategy, backtrader Sizers, Analyzers and Observers (if needed).
-3. Define dataset by passing csv datafile and parameters to BTgymData instance.
+3. Define dataset by passing CSV datafile and parameters to BTgymData instance.
     - BTgymData() is simply Backtrader.feeds class wrapper, which pipes CSV[source]-->pandas[for efficient sampling]-->bt.feeds routine
     and implements random episode data sampling.